ders03/aws_workshop/README.md

 # Welcome to your CDK Python project!
+# To use this CDK app you will need to provide a "the Cat API" key in the function /lambda/get_data.py.
 This is a blank project for CDK development with Python.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.